bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 239.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image239.webp){width="4.0in" height="2.2572648731408576in"}

-Let\'s imagine that I have an image, some sort of pic.jpg.
+Let&apos;s imagine that I have an image, some sort of pic.jpg.
 And then we have our four screen sizes.
-I might have my extra small, small, my medium and it\'s not quite going to look larger but my large.
+I might have my extra small, small, my medium and it&apos;s not quite going to look larger but my large.
 When you look at col-xs-12, that means my image should take up pretty much the whole width.
-But, if I\'m showing this image on a small screen, I only want it to take up about half the size.
-That way if there\'s other images, they can fill in next to me instead of under me.
-In the same way, if I\'m going to have a medium screen, I only wanted to take up about a quarter leaving room for three other pictures.
-And then, on a large screen I\'m going to draw it really small just to kind of be the side be like, I only want that to take up one sixth.
-It\'s the same picture.
-It\'s the same HTML code.
+But, if I&apos;m showing this image on a small screen, I only want it to take up about half the size.
+That way if there&apos;s other images, they can fill in next to me instead of under me.
+In the same way, if I&apos;m going to have a medium screen, I only wanted to take up about a quarter leaving room for three other pictures.
+And then, on a large screen I&apos;m going to draw it really small just to kind of be the side be like, I only want that to take up one sixth.
+It&apos;s the same picture.
+It&apos;s the same HTML code.
 The difference is that, on different viewports, the picture is going to look relatively big on a small screen and relatively small on a larger screen.